-- Reduces soil moisture loss through evaporation. - · Controls weed germination and growth. - Insulates soil, protecting roots from extreme summer and winter temperatures. - Improves soil biology, aeration, structure (aggregation of soil particles), and drainage over time. - Increases soil fertility as certain mulch types decompose. - · Inhibits certain plant diseases. - Reduces the likelihood of tree damage from string trimmers and lawn mowers. - Gives planting beds a uniform, cared-for look.
+- · Helps reduce soil moisture loss through evaporation - · Helps control weed germination and growth - · Insulates soil, protecting roots from extreme summer and winter temperatures - · Can improve soil biology, aeration, structure (aggregation of soil particles), and drainage over time - · Can improve soil fertility as certain mulch types decompose - · Inhibits certain plant diseases - · Reduces the likelihood of tree damage from "weed whackers" or the dreaded "lawn mower blight" - · Gives planting beds a uniform, well-cared-for look

-Trees growing in a natural forest environment have their roots anchored in a rich, well aerated soil full of essential nutrients and soil microorganisms.
-The soil is blanketed by fallen leaves and other organic materials that organisms break down to release nutrients into the soil.
+Trees growing in a natural forest environment have their roots anchored in a rich, well-aerated soil full of essential nutrients and soil microorganisms.
+The soil is blanketed by leaves, organic materials, and living organisms that replenish and recycle nutrients.
 This environment is optimal for root growth and mineral uptake.
+Urban landscapes and new developments, however, are typically harsher environments with poor quality soils, reduced organic matter, and large fluctuations in soil temperature and moisture.
+Applying a 2- to 4-inch (5- to 10-cm) layer of organic mulch can mimic a more natural environment and improve plant health.